 What are your hours of operation?

-The Foundation is open from 12 to 6 pm, Tuesday through Saturday.
-We are closed in July and August 2019.
+The Foundation is generally open from 12 to 6 pm, Tuesday through Saturday.
+Due to COVID-19 the Foundation is currently open by appointment only.

 Do I need a ticket to visit?